1913 Miami Redskins football team

-The 1913 Miami Redskins football team was an American football team that represented Miami Universityas a member of the Ohio Athletic Conference (OAC) during the 1913 college football season.
+The 1913 Miami Redskins american college football team season was an American football team that represented Miami University (OH). as a member of the Ohio Athletic Conference.
+(OAC) during the 1913 college football season.
 Led by coach James C. Donnelly in his second year, Miami compiled a 6–2 record.
 Donnelly was acting professor of physical education at the school.